dexvnd/hcaptcha-hsj-reverse/README.md

 ## files

-- keyfetcher.py - the main thing, downloads hsj.js and extracts the keys
+- keyfetcher.py - the keyfetcher, downloads hsj.js and extracts the keys
 - algorithm.py - has all the helper classes (encryption, hashing, encoding etc)

 ## requirements